MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-String.md

 This example demonstrates the effect of the *AllMatches* parameter of **Select-String**.
 *AllMatches* finds all pattern matches in a line, instead of just finding the first match in each line.

-The first command in the example searches the Windows PowerShell conceptual Help files ("about" Help) for instances of the word "transcript".
+The first command in the example searches the PowerShell conceptual Help files ("about" Help) for instances of the word "transcript".
 The output of the first command is saved in the $A variable.

 The second command is identical, except that it uses the *AllMatches* parameter.